 ⦁ Squeeze a healthy amount of conditioner like a lot, remember cleansing isn’t conditioner’s job

 ⦁ Massage into the scalp to break down dirt and products, coat your strands too

 ⦁ Rinse off and apply your moisturizer of choice or rather moisturize your hair

 ⦁ Use a clarifying shampoo in between co-washes to get rid of all the build up

 Don’t solely depend on co-washes to cleanse your hair, use a shampoo when you notice build-up, super oily strands and dull hair.
 I did try co-washing my mini twists once, catch up here.

-I hope you found this post useful, share it with everyone who might find this useful and support my blog here.
+I hope you found this post useful, share it with everyone who might find this useful and support my blog here by buying my products.